vippsas/vipps-signup-api/vipps-signup-api.md

 the partner `signupCallbackUrl` with the required API credentials for the merchant.

-If the partner is unable to receive the callback, or the callback fails for some reason, the merchant can log in with BankID on poertal.vipps.no and retrieve the API keys as described in
+If the partner is unable to receive the callback, or the callback fails for some reason, the merchant can log in with BankID on portal.vipps.no and retrieve the API keys as described in
 [Getting started](https://github.com/vippsas/vipps-developers/blob/master/vipps-getting-started.md).